hoeken/PsychicHttp/README.md

 # TODO:

+* figure out how the original event handler flow worked
+    * registers endpoints with mongoose
+    *
+* update to the new style of single event handler callback

 * read through again to understand the library and how the user_data passing stuff works
 * figure out if we can eliminate the user_connection_data requirement
 * figure out the sntp stuff: tv, user_data (might be easiest test case)